Where to Stay in Madrid: Complete Guide for First Timers

 That fact means that you’re seeing and interacting with a higher proportion of local Madrileños when you’re here, resulting in a very distinct culture and cohesive approach to life that you can really feel as you’re exploring the city.

-Don’t let those other tourists who skip it fool you, though, Madrid is in our top tier of European cities because it has a great art and culture scene (the Prado Museum is excellent, and it’s worth doing this early access tour that I recently did to have the normally busy place to yourself), an underrated food scene (all of the tapas and Spanish wine, please!), a fascinating history (Madrid was a crumbling castle on a hill until relatively recently), and a laid back, easy going vibe (for lack of a better description).
+Madrid has an underrated food scene (all of the tapas and Spanish wine, please!), a fascinating history (Madrid was a crumbling castle on a hill until relatively recently), and an easy going vibe (for lack of a better description).

-In this guide, we’re going to use our experiences exploring the city to do our best to walk you through all the information you need to figure out the best place to stay in Madrid for your particular style, budget, and preferences.
+In this guide, we’re going to use our experiences exploring the city to do our best to walk you through all the information you need to figure out where to stay in Madrid for your particular style, budget, and preferences.

 Each neighborhood offers a different blend of vibes, prices, and pros and cons, and we’ll cover it all below so that you’re armed with all the information you need to figure out where to stay for your particular style and budget.